hongzhonglu/vivarium/doc/reference/glossary.rst

         shared :term:`stores`.
 When the composite is simulated, each store gets updated by one or more of the processes in the composite.
 This lets us simulate how the state of the model evolves as all the processes run simultaneously.
+For more information, see our :doc:`guide to composites
+        </guides/composites>`.

     Deriver
     Derivers